Explore Wells Harbour aboard the “Wells Ferry”. Trips allow you

 to explore the sights and sounds of Wells Harbour, its beach and Salt Marsh.
 Most trips last one hour. £10 per person for adults and £5 for under 14s.
 We also offer shorter 30 minute trips for just £5 per person.
 Trips run every day from the end of March to the end of October, weather permitting.
 Trip times are displayed on the website and on our boards on Wells Quayside.

 for holiday goers with fishing trips between 2 and 10 hours.
 The Wells harbor is walking distance from Pinewoods Holiday Park.
 Wells-Next-the-Sea enjoys an abundance of wildlife supported by golden, sandy beaches.

-Coastal Exploration are based in Wells Next the Sea, but can operate from any harbour, staithe or creek between Thornam (to the west) and Cley (to the east), thus enabling one-way trips, alternate pick ups and or drop offs.
+Coastal Explorations are based in Wells Next the Sea, but can operate from any harbour, staithe or creek between Thornam (to the west) and Cley (to the east), thus enabling one-way trips, alternate pick ups and or drop offs.

 Coastal Exploration try to sail with the weather, to make your charter as enjoyable as possible, and can also make the most of creek sailing, which can even eliminate the need to go to sea!
 Run by a small, local team of professional adventurers, Coastal Exploration skipper and host trips ranging from four hours to three days, through creeks, marshes and open sea.
 Get involved with the sailing and cooking, or sit back and connect with nature – the pace is yours to choose.

 With 50 years experience of operating in Blakeney Harbour, a trip to

 the Blakeney Seals with Beans Boats offers a rare opportunity to get